DePayFi/documentation/docs/payments/integrate/button.md

 Receive payments with the click of a button.

-DePay's Web3 Payment Button allows you to directly accept Web3 Payments without any required experience in JavaScript.
+DePay's Web3 Payment Button allows you to directly accept Web3 Crypto Payments without any required experience in JavaScript.
 Just use our button HTML to open a payment widget that uses your payment configuration.

 ## Example